shrinerb/shrine/doc/plugins/store_dimensions.md

 Shrine.dimensions_analyzers[:fastimage].call(io) #=> [300, 400] (calls a built-in analyzer)
 ```

+If you want to have access to those methods but not automatically add the metadata, you can setup this plugin with the `auto_extraction: false` option.

 ## Errors

 By default, any exceptions that the analyzer raises while extracting dimensions